joelburget/joelburget.com/content/pages/canon.md

 ### Books

+* [Practical Foundations of Mathematics](http://www.paultaylor.eu/prafm/).
+This may be my desert island book.
+Very enjoyable to read and it overlaps with all of my main interests.
 * Calvin & Hobbes -- My favorite comic ever.
 I think every reader saw themselves in Calvin, his imagination and refusal to follow the rules.
 Credit to Bill Watterson for creating consistently great content and ending the strip before the content ever got stale.
 * [Asterios Polyp](http://www.amazon.com/Asterios-Polyp-Pantheon-Graphic-Novels/dp/0307377326)
 * [Musashi](http://www.amazon.com/Musashi-Epic-Novel-Samurai-Era/dp/156836427X)